-Sri Lankan Civil War Results
+Results of the Sri Lankan Civil War

 Finally, the Rajapaksa government decided to come hard on the LTTE in an extreme offensive starting in 2007.
 There was intense fighting between the government forces and the LTTE in which thousands of civilians were caught in the line of fire.
 The government was also accused of targeting civilians and destroying entire villages.